+14

-Fathers and Mothers Who are our Church Fathers and Mothers?
-Why is it so important for us as Orthodox Christians to remember these holy people?
-Our Orthodox Christian faith has been passed down to us by brave and faithful people.
-Some of these people lived during the first few hundred years of the Church after Jesus Christ's Resurrection.
-These Holy people worked tirelessly to teach the true faith and to keep others from changing it over time.
-Vocabulary Words Kochamma "Little mother," an Orthodox Christian priest's wife.
+Fathers and Mothers

+Who are the Orthodox Church Fathers and Mothers?
+Why is it important for us to remember them?
+Our faith has been given to us by brave and faithful people who worked and prayed to teach the true faith!

+Vocabulary Words

+Kochamma "Little mother," an Orthodox Christian priest's wife.